UnitTestBot/.github/profile/README.md

 The main project we share is our flagship product — [UnitTestBot](https://www.utbot.org/) for Java/Kotlin, C/C++, Python, JavaScript, and Go.

-To be in touch with the high-end science, we collaborate with the universities:
-- Saint Petersburg State University
-- HSE University
-- ITMO University
-- Peter the Great St. Petersburg Polytechnic University

-As a part of this intercollegiate team we develop root technologies to empower UnitTestBot as well as the whole lineup of other software products.
+To be in touch with the high-end science, we collaborate with the top-rated universities.
+As a part of the intercollegiate team we develop root technologies to empower UnitTestBot as well as the whole lineup of other software products.
 Here are some of them:

 ### 🤓 SAT solving technology